PPBDS/tutorial.helpers/README.md

 ```
 ````

-This allows you to place a button in an Exercise which will copy over all the code in the previous exercise.
+This allows you to place a button in an exercise which will copy over all the code from the previous exercise.
 Use:

     <button onclick = "transfer_code(this)">Copy previous code</button>

-This is handy (for students) when a serious of exercises requires them to build up a long pipe, line-by-line.
+This is handy for students when a serious of exercises requires them to build up a long pipe, line-by-line.

 ## Accessing Addins